-Below is a list of activities that you can indulge yourself in while visiting Shimla.
-Manali is a hub of several tourist related activities and you can spend days without getting enough of it.
-The list below is of activities that you can do apart from visiting all the above mentioned places.
+Manali is a hub of several tourism-related activities and you can spend days without getting enough of it.
+The list below is of activities that you can do apart from visiting all the above-mentioned places.

-This is the second most popular tourist activity in Manali that happens all year long.
+This is the second most popular tourist activity that happens all year long.
 If you were visiting in winters, in the months of January and February to be precise, then there are several places in Solang valley where you can go skiing.
-In summer however, it is pretty much limited to the top of Rohtang Pass.
+In summer, however, it is pretty much limited to the top of Rohtang Pass.

 Camping & Trekking

 If you want to spend some time away from the regular town life and people around, then going camping for a few days will be a perfect activity for you.
 There are several treks like Hampta Pass where you can take a walk through the lush green hills and sleep in the tents.